aryanshahoffc/patient-registration-app/README.md

 The project is built using:
 - React with TypeScript for the UI
-- SQL.js for local database operations
+- PGlite for local database operations
 - React Query for state management
 - Vite as the build tool